danvk/jpa-boggle/README.md

 This is JPA's Boggle Solver.
 (The name is a reference to a [1961 film].)

-Outside of his dictionary data structure, there are two notable choices he makes:
+Outside of his dictionary data structure (more on this shortly), there are two notable choices he makes:

 - He uses a `struct` to represent the cells of the board.
 Each square has a neighbor count and an array of pointers to its neighbors.
 As we'll see shortly, this is a performance disaster!
 - To traverse the board, he uses an explicit stack rather than recursion.
 He says this was inspired by qsort and that the "resulting speed up is noticeable."
 I changed his explicit stack back to recursion and got a 7% speedup so, if this optimization was ever a win, it's not any more.

-About the `Square` structure.
-Here's what a board looks like:
+Here's what his `Square` and `Board` structs looks like:

 ```c++
 #define MAX_ROW 5